hbrysiewicz/hbrysiewicz.github.io/_posts/2014-10-14-ember-bootstrap-sass-summernote.md

 ### Add Sass and Bootstrap

 Using Sass in place of CSS is extremely easy with the help of <a href='https://github.com/joliss/broccoli-sass'>joliss/broccoli-sass</a>.
 This is one of the many plugins for <a href='https://github.com/broccolijs/broccoli'>Broccoli</a> that <a href='https://twitter.com/jo_liss'>Jo Liss</a> has created, in addition to the work put towards Broccoli itself.
+This will also be necessary so that the `bootstrap-official-sass` package can work.

-Once the install completes, be sure to rename the default `app.css` file to `app.scss`.
+Once the install completes, be sure to rename the default `app/styles/app.css` file to `app/styles/app.scss`.
 If the server is running it will throw an error, simply restart the server.

 <pre class='terminal'>
 $ npm install --save broccoli-sass
 $ mv app/styles/app.css app/styles/app.scss
 </pre>

 This example will use the `bootstrap-sass-official` <a href='http://bower.io/'>Bower</a> package.
-To get <a href='http://getbootstrap.com/components/#glyphicons'>Glyphicons</a> working we will need to also add another Broccoli plugin for static asset compilation called `broccoli-static-compiler`.
+To get Glyphicons working we will need to also add another Broccoli plugin for static asset compilation called `broccoli-static-compiler`.

 <pre class='terminal'>
 $ bower install --save bootstrap-sass-official